Team TG FF

-Team TG FF, also known as Team ThorenGruppen, is a Swedish football club located in Umeå.
+Team TG FF, also known as Team ThorenGruppen, is a Swedish football club located in Umeå, part of a sports club Team Thorengruppen.
 The club was founded in 2014.
 In 2015 the club took over Tegs SK FF, a secession of the senior team in Tegs SK.

 Background

-Team ThorenGruppen SK was founded in 2005 as a floorball club.
+Team Thorengruppen SK was founded in 2005 as a floorball club.
 Until 2014 the club was mainly associated with floorball.
 The football club is affiliated to the Västerbottens Fotbollförbund.